Installation

 1. Generate a personal access token in GitHub

-The first extra step is generated a personal access token in any GitHub account that can access Honeycomb.
-You can use a personal account but ideally this is a team account created for such installs.
+The first extra step is generating a personal access token in any GitHub account that can access Honeycomb.
+Most likely this will be your SchoolStatus SSO account, which will have org-level access by default.

 Go to GitHub > Settings > Developer Settings > Personal access tokens and click “Generate new token.”
-Classic tokens are fine and may have no expiration date, which is helpful.
-Beta/new tokens are also fine but require permission.
+Classic tokens are currently the only token that can access a package so you’ll need to use that for now.

 2a.
 Installing via npm/pnpm